Thanks for visiting Washington Butterflies.

 Pieridae is the formal name of the family that consists of the butterflies with white wings and yellow wings.
 Most states have more of the yellow butterfly species.
 Washington butterflies don’t follow that pattern.
 The presence of orangetips and marbles provides them with a nice diversity.

-The picture shows a Becker’s White butterfly.
+The video shows a Pine White butterfly.
 They are a fairly common species in the Pacific Northwest.
-Their larvae feed on plants in the mustard family.
+Their larvae feed on the needles of various pines.

 Spring Whites are found mostly east of the Cascades.